estambolieva/design_and_analysis/README.md

-"# design_and_analysis of alogirthms - Coursera Stanford course"
+"Algorithms: Design and Analysis - A Coursera Stanford course"

 1. week 1 - 2 commits
    a.
 1st commit - mergeSort implemented